 The College has 160 acres available for development of its campus.
 The original buildings are of one-story, cottage style, pumice block construction.
 They are now used for administrative offices, faculty offices, cafeteria, and auxiliary classrooms and laboratories.
 The Student Center and pavilion were secured largely through the efforts of students.
 Grouped around a quadrangle landscaped with flowers and Arizona shrubs and trees, all the buildings afford a view of the mountains surrounding the Valley of the Sun.
-While modest and unpretentious, the campus is comfortable and provides an attractive setting for college living.
+The campus is comfortable and provides an attractive setting for college living.

-A committee is currently engaged in developing the permanent campus.
+The college has been consistently engaged in developing the permanent campus.
 A gymnasium-auditorium and the Fleming Library were constructed in 1957.
 A women's dormitory and a health center were completed in 1960.

 A classroom building, a men's dormitory, a student pavilion, an addition to the library, and an extension to the cafeteria were completed in 1963.
 The bookstore occupied newly constructed quarters in 1964.
-An additional men's dormitory was completed in 1967.
+An addition to the men's dormitory was completed in 1967.